hikawi/gem-hunter/README.md

 To get started, there are packages that need to be installed.
 You can install them yourself:

 - `numpy` for representing data similar to array languages.
+Could be needed for representing the grid.
 - `pysat` for solving the CNFs.
 - `mypy` for static type checking.
 - `pandas` for data frames, which may not be necessary, but good to have.